josephvalenti53/buzzline-04-valenti/README.md

 1. A basic producer and consumer that exchange information via a dynamically updated file.
 2. A JSON producer and consumer that exchange information via a Kafka topic.
-3. A CSV producer and consumer that exchange information via a different Kafka topic.

 All three applications produce live charts to illustrate the data.